Tomisin127/Raiku-Flow/README.md

 On current blockchains, transaction execution is uncertain.
 MEV bots exploit ordering, creating risk and inefficiency for both users and protocols.

-Solana’s speed helps — but without deterministic execution, timing remains probabilistic.
+Solana’s speed helps, but without deterministic execution, timing remains probabilistic.

 ## The Solution